ncutrona/AVL-Text-Recognition/README.md

 # AVL-Text-Recognition
-Using an AVL tree to efficiently find phrases when given short abbreviations
+Using an AVL tree to efficiently find phrases when given short abbreviations.
+Main code in BST file.